Macquarie Pass National Park

 From Sydney and Wollongong:

 The main road used to access Macquarie Pass National Park is the Illawarra Highway which may close at times due to road works or accidents.
-Check Live Traffic NSW before you visit.
+For information on whether the Illawarra Highway is open, contact NSW Roads and Maritime Services on 13 22 13 or check Live Traffic NSW before you visit.

 Check out the Bicycle information for NSW website for more information.